TykTechnologies/tyk-operator/config/samples/federation/README.md

 ## Updating SubGraph

 Updating SubGraph is an easy operation with new CRDs.
-Once you update your SubGraph CRD, Tyk Operator will update your SubGraph and Supergraph ApiDefinition that has a reference to the SubGraph you are updating.
+Once you update your SubGraph CR, Tyk Operator will update your SubGraph and Supergraph ApiDefinition that has a reference to the SubGraph you are updating.

 As an end-user, once you've updated the SubGraph, you do not need to update the SuperGraph ApiDefinition fields.
 The operator